bluesea0125/BlockChain/BreakUp/README.md

 ### BlockChain Objective
   - DAO gives blockchain meaning.
   - Turing-Complete
+  - Control Machines WITHOUT HUMAN INTERVENTION
+  - Control Human Not by Human, by ALGORIHTM
 ### Block Competition
   - When Several Blocks Mined At the Same Time, Which One Wins?
   - Which One Consensused?